SakshiNjn/SakshiNjn/About_Me.md

 - Hi, I’m Sakshi Najan
+- I am a Computer science graduate
-- Currently persuing Sem V of Computer science undergraduation.
+- Currently persuing Sem 1 of Computer science Postgraduation.
 - Fresher, curious, eager to learn and explore new things
 - Thanks for taking interest in me and my projects.
 - stay tuned you wont be dissapointed.